dhruv0050/Alumni-Connect/README.md

 ## 🚀 Features

 ### 🔗 1-on-1 Mentoring
-- Book **live mentoring sessions** with alumni from well-established companies.
+- Book live mentoring sessions with alumni from well-established companies
-- Track mentor performance with a **rating & feedback system**.
+- Track mentor performance with a rating & feedback system
-- Built-in **reporting system** for inappropriate behavior.
+- Built-in reporting system for inappropriate behavior

 ### 💬 Privacy-Protected Chat
-- In-app **chat system** to ensure contact details remain confidential.
+- In-app chat system to ensure contact details remain confidential
-- Prevents misuse of personal numbers or social accounts.
+- Prevents misuse of personal numbers or social accounts

 ### 📢 Public Query Forum
-- Students can **post queries for free**.
+- Students can post queries for free
-- Alumni can voluntarily respond and help out juniors without any session booking.
+- Alumni can voluntarily respond and help out juniors without any session booking

 ### 📄 AI Resume Parser
-- Upload a resume and get instant feedback on how well it fits specific job roles.
+- Upload a resume and get instant feedback on how well it fits specific job roles
-- AI suggests improvements based on the job profile.
+- AI suggests improvements based on the job profile

 ### 🧑‍💼 Internal Job/Internship Alerts
-- Alumni can post openings from their companies to give students insider access to opportunities.
+- Alumni can post openings from their companies to give students insider access to opportunities

 ---